Andre Beaulieu

 Jack M. Mintz

 Jack M. Mintz is the President’s Fellow of the School of Public Policy at the University of Calgary after serving as the Palmer Chair and founding Director from January 1, 2008 to June 30, 2015.
-He serves on the boards of Mackenzie Health and the Aristotle Foundation for Public Policy.
+He serves on the boards of Mackenzie Health, the Canada West Foundation, and the Aristotle Foundation for Public Policy.
 He is also a senior fellow to numerous think-tanks including the C. D. Howe Institute, MacDonald-Laurier Institute, CESIfo Germany and International Tax and Investment Centre, Washington D.C.

-Jack Mintz also served on numerous panels and boards at the federal and provincial levels including Vice-President and chair of the Social Sciences and Humanities Research Council 2012-2018.
+Jack Mintz also served on numerous panels, corporate boards and federal and provincial bodies including Vice-President and chair of the Social Sciences and Humanities Research Council 2012-2018.
 He has consulted widely with the World Bank, the International Monetary Fund, the Organization for Economic Co-operation and Development, federal and provincial governments in Canada, and various businesses and non-profit organizations in Canada and abroad.

 Jack Mintz became a member of the Order of Canada in 2015 as well as receiving the Queen Elizabeth Diamond Jubilee Medal in 2012 for service to the Canadian tax policy community.
-Jack Mintz’s 2001 book Most Favoured Nation was shortlisted for the Donner Prize
+He also received the Queen Elizabeth Platinum medal in 2022 for chairing the Alberta Premier’s Economic Recovery Council.
+Jack Mintz’s 2001 book Most Favoured Nation was the runnerup for the Donner Prize and Purvis Prize for best policy book in economics.

 Maureen O’Neil